thm-mni-ii/JooMDD/new structure/releases/README.md

 can be used for a straightforward introduction.

 ##### IntelliJ and PHPStorm #####
-##### Orion #####

 ### 2. Create a model ###
 eJSL allows you the definition of different parts of a Joomla extension.
 Starting with the definition of a data structure (***entities***) on to its presentation (***pages***) up to the specification of Joomla-specific ***extensions***.

+While using the text-based editor you get support by the code completion typing *Ctrl + Space*.

+For an easier start we recommend the use of the example instances, provided by the project wizards.

 ### 3. Code generation ###
 When you save your model, the code generator creates your modelled Joomla extensions within the project's src-gen folder.
-The extensions are installable within Joomla 3 web sites and don't need any additional line of code.
-However, if you knwo what you do, you can extend the generated code through individual features.
+The extensions are installable within Joomla 3.x web sites and don't need any additional line of code.
+However, if you know what you do, you can extend the generated code through individual features.
 But beware: All the code within the src-gen folder becomes COMPLETELY overwritten, when you change your model and save it.
 Therefore we recommend to copy generated extensions to another folder within your project, where you can extend them without loosing them after a new code generation.
 Another and cleaner option is using a versioning tool like git to store your individual added code.

+Note: Our tools are completly prototypical and we are currently working on the generator structure.

 ***
 ## Copyright ##